lifeisstillgood/softwaremind/docs/newbook/democractic_bet.rst

 the words to Katy Perrys; I kissed a girl (cherry chopsticks!)
        It will work in reducing open dissent.
 But will it work in actaually changing minds.

+Theory of Great Smear
+- if there is one king there is one court and everyone can get on woth politics of personal emotions

+- the more power is decolved the more people need to donpolitcs withbothers to achieve consensus so some political forms arr impossiblenwithout faster communications, mass communication like newspapers and democracy isnone suchnthing (equal share equal vote)

+but rmeote work and so on leads to huge amounts of dorsctors flying around trying to meet - can be based on vertical reporting etc but mostly there is a limit onnamount of distributed decision making that can be done woth hoerarchy

+so swiss cantons wont work so well in china

+or

+we need more market like approaches (see dutch burse) to democracy - more open decisions where the decisions are made and implwmted

+what if we do stupid dhait. yes its possible